OS POLICIES

 • Research Integrity: Danish Code of Conduct for Research Integrity (2014)

-Priority areas and plans for 2022
+Priority areas and plans for 2023-2024

 National stakeholders such as universities and other research institutions have started implementing the national strategy for data management based on FAIR principles in 2022.
 Furthermore, a working group of national stakeholders, recently set up by the Danish Ministry of Higher Education and Science, will coordinate measures that require national coordination and monitor progress.

-The Danish Ministry of Higher Education and Science also plans to revise the Danish Code of Conduct for Research Integrity in 2022.
+The Danish Ministry of Higher Education and Science, with the help of a committee consisting of all relevant stakeholders, including higher education institutions, research foundations, and associations representing early-career researchers and PhD students, is in the process of updating the code in 2024-2025.
 This includes intending to update the Code with the recent developments in Open Science, including FAIR data.

 Links: